Resources

 Jump Tag Icon

-Body weight alone may not be the best parameter to assess one’s health.
+Body weight alone may not be the best parameter to assess one's health.
 For instance, two people of the same age may have the same body weight but may not be equally healthy.
-For a person who is tall, a certain weight may be normal, whereas the same weight for a short person may be problematic.
-That is where Body Mass Index comes into the picture.
+For a tall person, a certain weight may be normal, whereas the same weight for a short person may be problematic.
+That is where the Body Mass Index comes into the picture.

 What is Body Mass Index?